voodooattack/nexusjs/README.md

 > No, please see [Locking in WebKit](https://webkit.org/blog/6161/locking-in-webkit/), it explains it better than I ever could.

-* Can Nexus libraries override globals?
+* Can Nexus.js libraries override globals?

 > The globals are created on-demand in every context that accesses them, and this makes it impossible to replace them.
 > For example, `Nexus.EventEmitter` exists in every context, but if you replace it in a library it will not affect the `Nexus.EventEmitter` available in a different library, or in the main context.